bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

    + Listen to https requests on port 443, and start https connection (so create and renew a LetsEncrypt certificate).
    + Run as a background (bg) job, to make sure it keeps running when the command shell window is closed.
    + The root path is e.g. `/`, but you can choose something else.
-   + All requests will be forwarded to port 3001 on localhost.
+   + All requests will be forwarded to port 3001 on localhost, where the node-red-contrib-google-smarthome node is listening.

    The Tailscale agent will ask the Tailscale relay servers to setup an endpoint with a TLS proxy.
 All https requests arriving on that endpoint will be forwarded through the funnel to the Tailscale agent.

-   The advantage of using the standard https port 443 is that browsers will add it automatically to any https url, when not specified explicit.
+   The advantage of using the standard https port 443 is that browsers will add it automatically to any https url, when not specified explicit in the address bar.
 However when port 443 is already in use on your device by another application, you could also use ports 8443 or 10000.
 Any other port numbers are currently ***not*** supported for funnels.
-Which is no problem in most cases, because you can serve multiple local services on the same https port (by using sub paths).
+Which is no problem in most cases, because you can serve multiple local services on the same https port (by using sub paths via `--set-path`).
-7. The ***output*** of this command will show the public url (https://your_machine_name.your_tailnet_name.ts.net)  where you can access this funnel.
+7. The ***output*** of this command will show the public url (https://your_machine_name.your_tailnet_name.ts.net), where you can access this funnel.
-8. Open the ***url*** https://your_machine_name.your_tailnet_name.ts.net/check on your browser, and you should get the test page of the smarthome node:
+8. Open that ***url*** (with sub-path *"/check"* i.e. https://your_machine_name.your_tailnet_name.ts.net/check) in your browser, and you should get the test page of the smarthome node:

    ![image](https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/e69f56a3-85cb-4a4b-a17f-635b6b618a79)